himarshaj/IG_epoch_estimate/README.md

     The date-time obtained after converting the above unix time into UTC.

 * epoch_estimate (utc):
-    The estimate IG epoch values calculated using the creation time of the ID and the published time from the HTML.
+    The estimated IG epoch values calculated using the creation time of the ID and the published time from the HTML.

         published_time: The value extracted from the HTML (taken_at_timestamp) which is the number of seconds from the UNIX epoch (say, Tp).
         creation_time: The value extracted from the shortcode/media ID which is the number of milliseconds from the  IG epoch (say, Tc).